Paolo Gozzi: Juventus U23

 Gozzi's first game for Juventus U23, the reserve team of Juventus, came on 28 October 2020, in a 2–1 Serie C defeat against Como.

 Loan to Fuenlabrada

 On 21 July 2021, Gozzi moved to Segunda División side Fuenlabrada on a season-long loan.

 He played his first game for the Spanish side on 21 August, starting in a 2-0 away win against AD Alcorcón.

-Genoa, loans to Cosenza and Pescara
+Genoa, loans to Cosenza, Pescara and Red Star

 On 19 August 2022, Juventus announced to have sold Gozzi to Genoa on a permanent move.
 Shortly afterwards, Serie B club Cosenza announced to have signed him on loan from Genoa.
 The loan was terminated early on 31 January 2023.
 On the same day, Gozzi was loaned to Pescara.
+On 17 July 2023, Gozzi joined Championnat National club Red Star on loan.

+Troyes

+On 30 August 2024, Gozzi returned to France and signed a two-year contract with Ligue 2 club Troyes.

 International career

-Gozzi was born in Italy and is of Nigerian descent; he is a youth international for Italy.
+Gozzi was born in Italy and is of Nigerian Malagasy descent; he is a youth international for Italy.

 With the Italy U19 team, he took part in the 2019 UEFA European Under-19 Championship.